Are you pregnant and have SI joint pain?

 - Modified side plank

 Let’s go over them one by one.

 Seated Ball Squeezes

-The seated ball squeeze will strengthen the muscles of the inner thighs (the adductors).
+The seated ball squeeze will strengthen the muscles of the inner thighs (the adductors) and the pelvic floor muscles.
 You will need a ball or a cushion to do it.

 - Sit close to the edge of your seat and place a ball or a cushion in between your knees.

 - Next, sit up tall and engage your core.